 2. Meanwhile, preheat the oven to 375F (190C).
 Butter the pan and sprinkle the bottom with 1 Tbs of the breadcrumbs.

-3. Prepare the cheese sauce: melt the butter in a large pan over medium heat.
+3. Prepare the cheese sauce: melt the butter in a wide pot over medium heat.
 Add the flour and whisk to incorporate.
 Add the milk, while whisking continuously to prevent lumps.
 Cook for 1-2 minutes until the sauce thickens.
 Add the cheeses, salt, pepper and mustard and mix well.
-Cook for 2 minutes, mixing gently, to melt the cheese.
+Cook for 2 minutes, mixing gently, to melt the cheeses.

 4. Turn off the heat and add the dried tomatoes and prosciutto.
 Mix gently and add the drained cooked pasta, nutmeg and cayenne .
 Transfer the mixture into the prepared pan.
 Sprinkle the rest of the breadcrumbs on top.

 5. Bake for about 20 minutes, or until the breadcrumbs are golden and crisp.
 Let rest for 2-3 minutes before serving.

 Oven-Dried Cherry Tomatoes

 The process is very simple: preheat the oven to 200F (100C), cut the tomatoes in half and arrange them in one layer on a baking sheet lined with baking paper.
 Sprinkle with a bit of coarse salt and place in the oven for 2-3 hours, or until the tomatoes are dried but are still a bit moist.
 Keep in a loosely covered container and use within 7-10 days.
 Since Cherry tomatoes are available year round, I don’t see the point in making a huge amount.
 However, if you end up with more than you can use in a short time, place the dried tomatoes in a jar, add olive oil to cover and cover tightly.
 Keep in a cool dark place for 1-2 months.